hashchange/jquery.isinview/README.md

 Returns the window containing the element.
 Examines the first element in a jQuery collection.

-If the "element" is a window, `ownerWindow` returns the window itself.
-If there aren't any elements in the jQuery collection, `ownerWindow` returns undefined.
+If the "element" is a window, `.ownerWindow()` returns the window itself.
+If there aren't any elements in the jQuery collection, `.ownerWindow()` returns undefined.

-If the element is inside an iframe, `ownerWindow` returns the window representing the iframe.
+If the element is inside an iframe, `.ownerWindow()` returns the window representing the iframe.
+However, if the element _is_ the iframe, `.ownerWindow()` returns the window containing the iframe (the global `window`, usually).

 (Please keep in mind that selecting elements inside an iframe, from code running in the context of the global window, is subject to cross-domain security restrictions and does not always work.)

-However, if the element _is_ the iframe, `ownerWindow` returns the window containing the iframe.

 ## Browser support